NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Controller:

+	NORMAL:

 		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
 		A -> Select items from the menu.
 Interact with chests and NPCs.
 		X -> Attack.
 		B -> Use equipped item.
 Hold it to charge the stamina bar (if equipped).
+Use Pokemon special ability in combat.

+	TACTIC:

+		D-Pad -> move in any of the 8 directions and navigate through the menu.
+		Start -> Navigate trhough game intro and open/close the ingame menu.
+		Y -> Select items from the menu.
+Interact with chests and NPCs.
+		Left grid -> Attack.
-Use Pokemon special ability in combat
+		Right grid -> Use equipped item.
+Hold it to charge the stamina bar (if equipped).
+Use Pokemon special ability in combat.

 	DEBUG MODE: